wp-plugins/bp-poke/readme.txt

 User visits other users profile and uses poke button to poke them.

+We welcome your suggestions and support request at [BuddyDev](http://buddydev.com/buddypress/get-your-users-poking-with-bp-poke-plugin/)
 == Installation ==

 This section describes how to install the plugin and get it working.